Ariana Grande Breaks Down in Tears at Billboard Awards

 Patti LaBelle presented the singer with the honor, calling her "all that and a bag of chips."

-She then performed a breath-taking rendition of the chart-topping song "Thank U, Next," after which Ariana jokingly thanked every one for attending her quinceanera.
-Once the crowd's laughs subsided, Ariana began to thank the various women, managers and performers who have helped her advance in her career.
+She then performed a breathtaking rendition of the chart-topping song "Thank U, Next," after which Ariana jokingly thanked every one for attending her quinceanera.
+Once the crowd's laughs subsided, Ariana began to thank the various women, managers and performers who have helped her to become the Woman of the Year.
 "This is really special.
-I want to say that I find it interesting that this has been one of the best years in my career and one of the worst years in my life," she said, holding tears back.
+I want to say that I find it interesting that this has been one of the best years in my career and one of like the worst years in my life," she said, holding tears back.

-Ari explained that she isn't asking for sympathy, but wants people who feel like they "no idea what this next chapter brings " to know they're "not alone."

 To see all the glamorous ladies who walked the red carpet at the Billboard Women in Music Awards, check out the gallery below!